sketchplugins/plugin-directory/README.md

 - [Google Sheets Content Sync](https://github.com/dwilliames/google-sheets-content-sync-sketch-plugin), by David Williames: Edit and collaborate on your content in Google Sheets, then sync in back to your sketch files.
 - [Gradient Matrix Generator](https://github.com/carloscabo/gradient-matrix-generator-sketch), by CarlosCabo: Plugin that generates a matrix of gradient combinations from a selection of colors
 - [Gretel](https://github.com/StyleShare/Gretel), by Suyeol Jeon: A Sketch plugin that flattens files after exporting.
-- [Grid Layer](https://github.com/franklymrshankly/Grid-Layer), by Jonathan Tran: Create columns or gutters as layers.
-Useful if you need a grid on a component level.
 - [GxDesignOps](https://github.com/genexuslabs/sketchdesignops), by Gastón Milano: Sketch Plugin For GeneXus internal use
 - [Handy Menu](https://github.com/sergeishere/HandyMenu-SketchPlugin), by Sergey Dmitriev: Gives quick access to your plugins through context menu
 - [Hatseflats for Sketch](https://github.com/KevinvBre/Hatseflats), by Kevin van Breemaat: An experiment to get some form of generative design into the UI wireframe design process.